lostfictions/eslint-config-lostfictions/README.md

 ### Linters are for linting.

-After untold thousands of code reviews nitpicking whitespace, line length, or semicolons, programmers are finally coming around to the idea that it's usually easier to let the computer fix those things for you.
-A consistent team-wide code style helps improve readability and smooths over conflicts that arise from minor differences in opinion, but time and experience have shown that the ideal way to enforce style is via editor tooling and runnning continuous integration on pull requests.
+After untold numbers of code reviews nitpicking whitespace or semicolons, programmers are finally coming around to the idea that it's usually easier to let the computer fix those things for you.
+A consistent team-wide code style helps to improve readability and avoid bikeshedding that arises from minor differences in opinion, but time and experience have shown that the ideal way to enforce style is via editor tooling and runnning checks in continuous integration.
 (Who cares about "tabs versus spaces" if you can treat leading whitespace as tabstops on your machine but save them to disk as spaces?)

 Languages like Go and Rust make things easy here by integrating opinionated